387.5 MA Coverage for SSI Recipients

 NOTE: SSI recipients will get the PA ACCESS card.
 An ACCESS card will be issued if the SSI recipient has not been given a card before. ( Chapter 380, Issuing the ACCESS Card.)

-SSA is responsible for the enrollment of SSI recipients who are entitled to Medicare and Buy-In for payment of Medicare Part B premiums by DHS.
-SSI recipients who are disabled (category J or M) will get Medicare 24 months after the date the disability has been established by SSA.
-SSA will not enroll these individuals in Buy-In.
+SSA is responsible for the enrollment of SSI recipients who are entitled to Medicare into Buy-In for payment of Medicare Part B premiums by DHS.
+SSI recipients who are disabled (category J or M) will get Medicare once they have received Social Security Disability Insurance (SSDI) for 24 months.
+SSA will send an alert to CMS to have them auto-accreted to Buy-in.

 387.51 Approving MA